lizaloraine/AlertGuard/README.md

 - NodeMCU ESP8266 community for libraries and documentation.
 - Inspiration from the need for smarter home security systems.

-This is a final project in fulfillment for our course **CS 312 - Mobile Computing**.
+This project, *AlertGuard*, is our final project in fulfillment of the course **CS 312 - Mobile Computing**.
 Thank you ! ❤️

 ---